jtibshirani/text-embeddings/README.md

 This repository provides a simple example of how Elasticsearch can be used for similarity search by combining a sentence embedding model with the `dense_vector` field type.

+**Important note**: Using text embeddings in search is a complex and evolving area.
+We hope this example gives a jumping off point for exploration, but it is not a recommendation for a particular search architecture or implementation.

 ## Description

 The main script `src/main.py` indexes the first ~20,000 questions from the